 Government will inspect truck driving schools regularly and post the results online.
 Students and employers can check reports when choosing or hiring graduates.

-Resale sites and sellers cannot charge more than a ticket's face price; platform fees count toward that cap.
+Resale sites and sellers cannot charge more than a ticket's face value before tax.
+Fans won't pay markups but may see fewer resale options.

 The bill restores one closed company so its land can be sold or mortgaged.
 It protects any rights others gained after the company closed.